Alfresco/docs-alfresco/governance-services/community/develop/index.md

 Deploy it on the same port as Governance Services and test the APIs with your server directly from the API Explorer.

-You can read more about working with Alfresco APIs in the [Alfresco API Guide](TODO_LINK:http://docs.alfresco.com/community/concepts/dev-api-intro.html).

 The following table provides a brief overview of each API.

 |API|Description|